echille/E.-Chille-Open-Lab-Notebook/_posts/2022-03-22-Bhattacharya-Lab-Gel-Electrophoresis-Protocols.md

 - Gel Imager
 - Computer with GeneSnap software installed

-***Note**: GelGreen must be stored in the dark.
+***Note:** GelGreen must be stored in the dark.
 I have it stored (along with a weighboat and lab spatula) in the small drawer on the far right of the gel bench.*

 ### Protocol: